ibm-cloud-docs/EventStreams/quick_setup_guide.md

 _Highlight the most important kafka settings for producers are here including delivery semantics, acknowledgements, number of retries, session timeout, heartbeat interval, rebalance strategy (JAVA API supports multiple strategies to reduce rebalance)_

-## Step 5: Produce data using the REST producer API
+## Step 5: Produce data using the REST Producer API
 {: #produce_data_api}
 {: api}

-Use the v2 endpoint of the REST producer API to send messages of type `text`, `binary`, `JSON`, or `avro` to topics.
+Use the v2 endpoint of the REST Producer API to send messages of type `text`, `binary`, `JSON`, or `avro` to topics.
 With the v2 endpoint you can use the {{site.data.keyword.messagehub}} schema registry by specifying the schema for the avro data type.

 The following code shows an example of sending a message of `text` type by using curl: